tombrereton/threematch/README.md

 # Three Match

 A bejeweled/candy crush type game.
-The aim is to free the medals under the ice by matching 3 or more gems of the same type.
+The aim is to free the medals underneath the ice by matching 3 or more gems of the same type.
 Matching gems on top of ice removes it and once a medal is fully uncovered it is freed.

 This game is in development and is being built for a masters project at the University of Birmingham.